-We continue to work with key partners, as set out in the County Plan and elsewhere, to combine resources, work efficiently and provide joint services to our residents.
+We continue to work with key partners, as set out elsewhere in this Statement, to combine resources, work efficiently and provide joint services to our residents.
 Our Performance Wheel now has a dedicated Partner Section so that we can monitor our progress in this regard.

-We have published Our People Strategy.
+We have previously published a People Strategy.
 This deals with a wide range of topics such as developing the workforce's skills and capacity, managing performance, succession planning, managing absence, recruitment and retention, health and wellbeing, reward and recognition.
 All of these topics are considered to allow the workforce to be engaged, empowered and enabled to deliver the best services to the people.
+Further work has been done throughout 2017/2018 on refreshing this Strategy, and once completed it will be introduced through roadshows and workshops.
+There are a number of key themes in the strategy and it sets out what we will do and what it will look and feel like in the future.
+Key themes include leadership, communities and partnerships, innovation and challenge.

 We use programmes such as the 4C's to embed these behaviours amongst our staff.
 The Learning Centre is a growing on-line resource for training and development purposes.
 There is a significant amount of HR guidance available to managers and staff on the intranet dealing with a wide range of staffing matters and policies.
 There is a workforce planning toolkit available.